 South Chilcotin Mountains

-Our route through the Chilcotins Mountains have been designed to fully appreciate the diversity of the region.
-We have added a layover day in an alpine setting to enjoy the incredible scenery and to further explore surrounding peaks.
+Our route through the Chilcotins Mountains has changed due to 3rd party provider changes and closures from the Downton Lake wildfire of 2023.
+The beauty of this area is in the meadows and high country, and we remain committed to fully appreciating the diversity of the region.
+The altered itinerary makes it a more difficult trip, but we have added two layover days in an alpine setting to enjoy the incredible scenery and to further explore surrounding peaks.
 The Southern Chilcotins have been dubbed "Wildflower Heaven" for good reason.
 Alpine meadows present a tapestry of colours representing a variety of flower families.
 If you are a bee, or was one in another life, or just enjoy the smell and look of a flower garden gone crazy, then the Chilcotins is the adventure for you.
-Indeed, the Southern Chilcotins are British Columbia's best kept secret.
+Indeed, the South Chilcotin Mountains are one of British Columbia's best kept secrets!

 Group Size Medium